Bhutan: History

-By the 10th century, Bhutan's religious history had had a significant impact on its political development.
+By the 10th century, Bhutan's religious history had had a significant influence on its political development.
 Various subsects of Buddhism emerged that were patronised by the various Mongol warlords.

 Bhutan may have been influenced by the Yuan dynasty, with which it shares various cultural and religious similarities.

 After the decline of the Yuan dynasty in the 14th century, these subsects vied with each other for supremacy in the political and religious landscape, eventually leading to the ascendancy of the Drukpa Lineage by the 16th century.